TrelisResearch/arc-agi-2025/o3-tools/README.md

 Each individual task log includes:
 - Complete program code generated by the model
 - Execution results and any errors encountered
-- All three scoring metrics (binary correctness, pixel accuracy, pattern learning)
+- Both scoring metrics (binary correctness and pixel accuracy)
 - Predicted vs actual output grids for comparison
 - Token usage breakdown and estimated costs
 - Tool usage statistics (when tools are enabled)